Clansuite/ServerQuery/docs/protocols.md

 └── palworld
 ```

-### Supported Game Servers
+### Supported Game and Voice Servers

-This is a table of all supported games with their corresponding protocols.
+This is a table of all supported games with their corresponding protocols, including voice servers.

 | Number | Game Name | Server Protocol |
 |--------|-----------|-----------------|